Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

 }
 ```

-`SwapState` maintains current swap's state. `amountSpecifiedRemaining` tracks the remaining amount of tokens that needs to be bought by the pool.
-When it's zero, the swap is done. `amountCalculated` is the out amount calculated by the contract.  `sqrtPriceX96` and `tick` are new current price and tick after a swap is done.
+`SwapState` maintains the current swap's state. `amountSpecifiedRemaining` tracks the remaining amount of tokens that need to be bought by the pool.
+When it's zero, the swap is done. `amountCalculated` is the out amount calculated by the contract. `sqrtPriceX96` and `tick` are the new current price and tick after a swap is done.

-`StepState` maintains current swap step's state.
+`StepState` maintains the current swap step's state.
 This structure tracks the state of **one iteration** of an "order filling".  `sqrtPriceStartX96` tracks the price the iteration begins with. `nextTick` is the next initialized tick that will provide liquidity for the swap and `sqrtPriceNextX96` is the price at the next tick. `amountIn` and `amountOut` are amounts that can be provided by the liquidity of the current iteration.

 > After we implement cross-tick swaps (that is, swaps that happen across multiple price ranges), the idea of iterating will be clearer.